 What is the most rewarding part of your job?

-What is a common misconception about your work?
+What is a common misconception with your work?

 What drew you to physical therapy?